 The era of tracking subcontractors and other resources in spreadsheets is behind us.
 Today, savvy general contractors use dedicated programs like Bridgit Bench to manage subcontractor schedules, assignments, labor requests, and data.

-With Bridgit Bench, you can very clearly visualize allocations in an industry-standard Gantt chart format.
+With Bridgit Bench, you can very clearly visualize allocations in an industry-standard Gantt chart format and properly plan your labor strategy.
 As your project progresses, effortlessly see how changes are affecting existing allocations and create forecasts that keep everything on track.

 4. Set up reliable communication channels